willwhitney/dc-ign/readme.md

 **Dataset and pre-trained network**: The train/test dataset along with a sample pre-trained network can be downloaded here: http://wednesday.csail.mit.edu/tejask/dcign/

+Let us know if you run into trouble with anything!

 #### Training a network with separated pose/light/shape etc (disentangled representations)

 1. `git clone` this repo